Many people are hard pressed to distinguish between a Maine Coon vs Norwegian Forest cat. But there are some key differences.

-A life span of 11 years is a great deal less than for some smaller breeds.
 Unfortunately there is no data in this study for Norwegian Forest Cats.
 However, we do have data from Sweden where both breeds are popular.

 Researchers looked at the probability of survival for different breeds based on records from Swedish insurance companies.
 And there were striking differences between them.

 Maine Coons have an 80% chance of making it to age 5 but only a 41% chance of making it to age 12.5.
 Which supports the results of the English study

 The Norwegian Forest cat fared better, with a 91% chance of making it to age 5 and a 62% chance of reaching 12.5 years old.